stonetao/oh-my-zsh/plugins/tmuxinator/README.md

 # Tmuxinator plugin

-This plugin provides completion for [tmuxinator](https://github.com/tmuxinator/tmuxinator), as well as aliases for frequent tmuxinator commands.
+This plugin provides 4 aliases for tmuxinator commands.

 To use it add `tmuxinator` to the plugins array in your zshrc file.